Imam Bukhari used a four angled rule which helped him to study Hadith.

 Imam Suyuti relates (through his chain) that Muhammad ibn Ahmad said: “When Abu ‘l-Abbas Walid ibn Ibrahim was deposed as the chief justice of Rayy (formally of the great cities of Persia located a few miles from Tehran) and he came to Bukhara, my teacher, Abu Ibrahim Al-Khatalli took me with him to see Walid.

-“Son, before you set out to pursue any field, make sure you are well-grounded with its prerequisites and demands.
+My teacher requested him to narrate those hadiths to me which he had heard from his teachers.
+He replied, ‘I have not heard anything from them.’
+My teacher was quite shocked and remarked, ‘How can you say that you have not heard anything from them whereas you are a deeply-read scholar?’
+Walid then related his story saying, ‘When I became a rational and mature adult and I developed a passion towards the science of hadith, I went to Imam Bukhari (may Allah be pleased with him) and explained my intentions to him.
+He advised me thus, “Son, before you set out to pursue any field, make sure you are well-grounded with its prerequisites and demands.
 And remember that a person cannot become a perfect scholar in the science of hadith until and unless he writes four things with four other things, which are as indispensable as four things, which resemble four other things.
 (He must write these things) in four times, with four conditions, in four places, upon four things, from four types of people, and for four objectives.
 All of these four-angled things can only be achieved with another four things coupled with another four.
 Once all these things are achieved, four things will

 become insignificant before him and he will be tried with four other things.
 If he exercises patience in these four trials, Allah will honor him with four things in this world and award him four things in the hereafter.”